bazel-contrib/SIG-rules-authors/go-tutorial.md

 ## Generate the project framework

 First create a git repository to store you work.
-For this project we are using https://github.com/chrislovecnm/bazel-go-example-code, and replace any references to that repository with your own.
+For this project we are using https://github.com/bazel-contrib/Bazel-learning-paths/tutorials/go-code-tutorial, and replace any references to that repository with your own.
+You can refer to the above repository for the final source code base.

-// TODO mention the repo that has all of the code.

 The we are using the [cobra](https://cobra.dev/) CLI framework for this project.
 The cobra framework is commonly used by various projects including Kubernetes.